 Best Microphone for Elementary Kids – WINNER

 I was surprised and impressed by this product.
-I’ve paid hundred of dollars for microphones over the years, so I kinda expected at this price point to be disappointed.
+I’ve paid hundreds of dollars for microphones over the years, so I kinda expected at this price point to be disappointed.
 Nope, thousands of these have been sold, and yes – I was blown away by how great it sounds and how easy it is to use.

 - Light and easy to transport